JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Moved Hallowbrook GLOCKs to secret room and made Firemage defend.
 +Added two Tremere Domination and female Malkavian intro particles.
 +Fixed idle animations issues and a hole in female Malkavian hair.
++Restored Humanity gain for Mercurio's money and XP gain for basic.
+Fixed conversation triggers and movement afterwards on five maps.
 Repaired Nadia standing up again and restored zombie death sounds.
 Removed floating Chinatown lights and blocked jumping on trailer.
 Fixed vanishing severed arm and henchman hair, thanks to Barrabah.